Christ myth theory: Mythicist view

-Myth proponents claim there is significance in the lack of surviving historic records about Jesus of Nazareth from any non-Jewish author until the second century, adding that Jesus left no writings or other archaeological evidence.
+Myth proponents claim there is significance in the lack of surviving historic records about Jesus of Nazareth from any non-Christian author until the second century, adding that Jesus left no writings or other archaeological evidence.
 They note that Jewish philosopher Philo of Alexandria did not mention Jesus when he wrote about the cruelty of Pontius Pilate around 40 AD.